how-faris/meta-ai-client/README.md

 ## 🤝 Contributing

-Contributions are currently not accepted as the code is proprietary and encrypted.
+Contributions are currently not accepted as the code is proprietary and encrypted but if u want to give any sugesstion just reachout at how.faris.dev@outlook.com.

 ---